zhengchang907/weblogic-kubernetes-operator/docs-source/content/quickstart/get-images.md

     {{% notice note %}} The WebLogic Docker image, `weblogic:12.2.1.3`, has all the necessary patches applied.
 The WebLogic Docker image, `weblogic:12.2.1.4`, does not require any additional patches.
     {{% /notice %}}

+1. Pull the operator image:

+    ```bash
+    $ docker pull container-registry.oracle.com/middleware/weblogic-kubernetes-operator:2.5.0
+    ```

+    {{% notice note %}} If you are here because you are following the Model In Image sample, change the image to `container-registry.oracle.com/middleware/weblogic-kubernetes-operator:3.0.0-rc1`
+    in the previous command.
+    {{% /notice %}}

 1. Copy the image to all the nodes in your cluster, or put it in a Docker registry that your cluster can access.